Skip to main content

 First-time autofill

-During this initial autofill, Wunderite does not overwrite any existing form answers, including responses from Form Templates.
+During first-time autofill, Wunderite doesn't overwrite any existing form answers, including responses from Form Templates.
 It only adds missing information to the form.

 If there’s no conflict, existing data stays in place.
 We don’t delete non-conflicting answers, and we don’t clear checkboxes that were previously selected.